MegMahajan/Devops_Preparations/General/Basic_devops.md

 # DevOps interview Questions and Answers.
+## Basic Git commands you used?
+## What are the Kubectl commands you used?

 ## Please Explain CICD pipeline flow which u have worked on in your project.